nikki-uwu/Meower/README.md

 - **Slave reading not implemented**: Due to daisy-chain configuration, reading from slave would require:
   1. Chip select slave only
   2. Activate master
-  3. Push 27 dummy bytes through master
+  3. Push 27 dummy bytes through master (3 byte preamble + 24 bytes channel data)
   4. Next 27 bytes would be slave data

-This follows the same principle as ADC sample reading in daisy-chain mode.
+This follows the same principle as ADC sample reading in daisy-chain mode where each ADC outputs 27 bytes.

 ### Common Examples